fleetdm/fleet/handbook/people.md

 ## Participating in the program

 ### Eligibility
-TODO
+TODO: document eligibility qualifications

 ### How to apply
- 1. TODO: Create a merge request to add yourself to the [rotation schedule]()TODO.
+ 1. TODO: Create a pull request to add yourself to the [rotation schedule](insert link here)TODO: create template for pull request
- 2. Assign your manager and ask them to approve (but not merge) the merge request.
+ 2. Assign your manager and ask them to approve (but not merge) the pull request.
- 3. TODO: Once your manager approves the merge request, assign the merge request to Charlie, link to the merge request in the #ceo-shadow channel, and @mention Charlie in the message.
+ 3. TODO: Once your manager approves the pull request, assign the pull request to Charlie, link to the pull request in the #ceo-shadow channel, and @mention Charlie in the message.

 ### Parental participation
  TODO: (parent-friendly scheduling options)